Darcyddx/graph-prompt/README.md

 3. Apply GCR transformations in the `forward` method at desired stages

 ## Acknowledgement
-We would like to express my gratitude to the authors of [pytorch-cifar100](https://github.com/weiaicunzai/pytorch-cifar100) for providing such a valuable resource.
+We would like to express our gratitude to the authors of [pytorch-cifar100](https://github.com/weiaicunzai/pytorch-cifar100) for providing such a valuable resource.
+And mank thanks to these great models: MobileNet, ShuffleNet, SqueezeNet, GoogLeNet, ResNeXt, ResNet, DenseNet, Masked Autoencoders (MAE), Stochastic ResNet, SE-ResNet, ViT, Swin, MobileViT, CEiT, iFormer, ViG.